 This kind of focus from the FTC should send a message to all of us about the magnitude of the problem we are facing.
 You can view the site here if you like.
 Otherwise, here are a few of the details:

 Identity theft is when someone uses your personal information, like your SSN, name, bankcards, etc. without your permission, to commit fraud or other violations of the law.

-- The FTC estimates 9 million Americans experience identity theft every year.
+- According to The FTC Millions of Americans experience identity theft every year.

 - Criminals may get a credit card, open a new line of credit, rent an apartment, or open a telephone account with your ID.

 - You may not find out about the theft until after the crime is complete when you review your credit report or credit card statement or worse yet you are contacted by a debt collector.